brefphp/bref/docs/installation/aws-keys.md

     ![](aws-keys-step-2.png)

-    > **WARNING**: the "AdministratorAccess" policy grants full access to your AWS account.
-This is simpler when starting with AWS and deploying for the first time.
-However it is highly recommended to restrict permissions further.
+    > **Warning**: the "AdministratorAccess" policy grants full access to your AWS account.
+This is simpler when starting with AWS and Bref.
+However, it is recommended to restrict permissions further eventually.
     >
     > The Serverless documentation has an example of a configuration with stricter permissions: [read this article to create a more secure policy](https://serverless.com/framework/docs/providers/aws/guide/credentials/#creating-aws-access-keys).